-The definition of a GAD object in a file starts always with <Object%1> and ends with </Object%1>, where the symbol %1 stands for the index of the object.
-This means that the keys and values of the first object are placed between <Object1> and </Object1>, the keys and values of the second object between <Object2> and </Object2>, and so on.
+The definition of a GAD object in a file is given in the Object%1 section, where the symbol %1 stands for the index of the object.
+This means that the keys and values of the first object are given in the Object1 section, the keys and values of the second object are given in the Object2 section, and so on.
 The NumberOfObjects given above has to correspond to the number of sections defined here.